Taro Kono: Minister of Foreign Affairs

 Prime Minister Shinzo Abe, named Kono Foreign Minister on 3 August 2017, replacing Fumio Kishida, who had served in that role since 2012 and had rarely publicly disagreed with Abe.
 Kono was chosen over Katsunobu Kato, after lengthy deliberation, for his superior English ability and his grasp of international issues, despite having a reputation as an outspoken and sometimes "eccentric" politician.
 Foreign media reports considered Kono to be more dovish compared to Abe, and expected him to take a softer diplomatic approach to foreign policy.
 Many analysts were particularly optimistic that Kono would adopt his father's friendly attitude toward China.
+Kono's past business, as well as political ties to the United States, made him very appealing to serve as Foreign Minister.
+Abe said of Kono appointment, "He has been to the United States many times and made friends there.
+He has also had exchanges with American politicians.
+I'm sure he'll serve (as minister) with an understanding of how to strengthen the Japan-U.S. alliance".
+Prime Minister Abe has made it explicitly clear that by appointing Kono to the position of Foreign Minister, he was trying to strengthen the already formidable Japanese American alliance.
+Kono's appointment to Foreign Minister has also been well received by Japan's surrounding neighbors”.
+Some Foreign Ministry officials say the appointment of Kono will be viewed favorably by China and South Korea.

 Kono (left) at the 2018 Korean Peninsula Summit in Vancouver, Canada.

-Kono met with Malaysian Prime Minister Mahathir Mohamad in July 2018.

 Later that month, Kono visited the United States where he called for ratification of the Comprehensive Nuclear-Test-Ban Treaty (CTBT), which the US has not yet ratified.

 As foreign minister, Kono was responsible for coordinating Japan's response to the North Korean crisis.
 He publicly urged countries to cut diplomatic and economic ties with North Korea following the announcement of enhanced sanctions by the US government in September 2017.
 Kono also reportedly pressed Iranian foreign minister Javad Zarif to increase Iranian pressure on North Korea.
 Kono's father publicly criticized the government's approach to the crisis, claiming that it should be more cooperative with the Chinese government.
+Kono held comprehensive talks with Saudi King Salman in that same month, as part of a Middle East tour.
+Kono sought cooperation from countries in the region, including Saudi Arabia, regarding North Korea, after it conducted its most powerful nuclear test in early September.